 GAM currently sells cars, trucks and sport utility vehicles.
-Its leading sales are in luxury sedans, trucks, and SUVs.
-Like other major manufacturers, sales of parts and services for PCVs are the largest profit drivers.
+However, its leading sales in the U.S. are luxury sedans, trucks, and SUVs, where profit margins are larger.
+GAM's product line has traditionally been focused on the PCV market.